 What not to miss on your visit to St. Mark's Basilica

-Once you have chosen your type of tour, in addition to exploring this masterpiece of Byzantine art that is St. Mark's Basilica, there are four landmarks of special interest that you cannot miss on your visit.
-You'll need extra tickets that you can get on-site.
+Once you have chosen your type of tour and in addition to exploring this masterpiece of Byzantine art that is St. Mark's Basilica, there are four points of special interest that you cannot miss on your visit and that are payable on site, except in the case of some of the excursions that include your entrance fee:

-It is the most relevant artistic work of the Basilica of St. Mark, a great altarpiece set with enamels and precious stones.
+The most relevant artistic work of St. Mark's Basilica, a large altarpiece set with enamels and precious stones.

 Treasury of St. Mark's Basilica